Skip to content

 Static Usage

-1. Split the original main.dart into two parts, one being main(), the other being the App() MaterialApp component;
+1. Split the original main.dart into two parts: one for main(), and one for the App() MaterialApp component;

 3. Configure custom tags in the corresponding environment files.
 For example: